dwcoder/MM-The-Gearmaker/Characterbooks/Assistant.md

 ### =Narco Sicario=
 You are sure =Narco Sicario= has blood on =his Narco Sicario= hands, make a comment along this lines.
 Also mention that it wouldn't be unusual for =Narco Sicario= to "take care" of someone who disrespected the Ryan family, like in the *good old days* (say this last bit with contempt).
-He will also know how to handle a knife.
+=He Narco Sicario= will also know how to handle a knife.

 ### =French savant=